+Location Description:Activity Progress Narrative:

-The Oklahoma Department of Emergency Management (OEM) is the subgrantee for a \$3,981,716.91 Single-family Housing Rehabilitation Program that will occur across the 27 eligible DR-4438 counties.
-OEM has informally indicated that the agency will voluntarily de-obligate from the 2019 CDBG-DR program due to limited staffing capacity that would negatively effect the performance and requirements of the program.
-OEM has drawn down \$0 in funds.
-At the time of this QPR report, the Oklahoma Department of Commerce has not officially received OEM's formal letter for de-obligation.
+- The Oklahoma Department of Emergency Management (OEM) was the subgrantee for a \$3,981,716.91 Single-family Housing Rehabilitation Program that would have occurred across the 27 eligible DR-4438 counties.
+During the quarter reporting period

+- OEM voluntarily de-obligated from the 2019 CDBG-DR program due to limited staffing capacity that would negatively effect the performance and requirements of the program.
+Since the Single-family housing rehabilitation program is an important component to the long-term recovery process, ODOC solicited applications for an entity interested in administering the program where OEM left off.
+During this quarter, one application was received from a non-profit which has been reviewed by ODOC and returned for changes.

+Expenditures during this quarter reporting period

+- OEM has drawn and expended \$0.00.

+- The Single-family Housing Rehabilitation program is not currently on track to meet timely expenditures and milestones.